vippsas/management-api/management-api-guide.md

 This endpoint allows for "pre-fill" of the product order form on [portal.vipps.no](https://portal.vipps.no).
-This ensures that all the data in the form is correct, including "locking" parameters that are normally selectable.
+This ensures that all the data in the form is correctly filled in, and can also "lock" parameters that are normally selectable.
 Product orders that have been pre-filled this way are processed faster, since they are correct and contain all the required information.

-The response from a pre-fill request contyains a URL to [portal.vipps.no](https://portal.vipps.no).
+The response from a pre-fill request contains a URL to [portal.vipps.no](https://portal.vipps.no).
 The merchant simply uses the URL to get to the pre-filled product order, checks the data, and submits.